 - Within a specific sport, are there positions or types of participation that are well-suited for your child’s skills and issues?
 Skiing wide green (easy) slopes and doing half-pipe snowboard tricks are at distinct ends of the spectrum, but a hypermobile child may be quite happy to be out there in any fashion without pain or injury.
 Goalies are standing for longer periods but running/skating less.
 Endurance running and sprinting have very different training and participation requirements.

 - Sadly, hypermobility can progressively reduce participation in sports.
 Not for all kids, and not even for kids with current issues.
 Children can actually be less hypermobile at 12 than they were at 3.
 They build muscle strength as well.
 It happens.
 Therapy and other strategies like nutrition and orthotics can make huge improvements for hypermobile kids who want to play sports.
 But too often, the child who is pain-free in dance class at 7 isn’t pain-free at 14.
 This doesn’t have to be a tragedy.
 Kids can be supported to adjust and adapt so that they are playing and working at their current maximal level.
+Your child may find that changing sports is easier than struggling or suffering in a sport that is now difficult for them.
 Good physical or occupational therapists can help you figure out how to make athletic activities fun and safe!

 For more information regarding hypermobility, please read Hypermobile Kids, Sleep, And The Hidden Problem With Blankets , Can You K-Tape Kids With Connective Tissue Disorders? and Should Hypermobile Kids Sit On Therapy Balls For Schoolwork?.